MSFS: In-Sim Settings

 This creates shading that is specific to places where one object intersects with another, for example, trees and buildings with the ground.
 I’m not seeing any useful image improvement with this option and some shadowing is provided when this option is off anyway.
 Taking that into account I select Medium.

-VR: Windshield Effects (medium)
+VR: Windshield Effects (high)

 VR: Ambient Occlusion (medium)

 This setting calculates the amount of ambient light that is available to illuminating parts of the scene in relation to the objects within it.
 It should cause the lighting to vary realistically, but I haven’t been able to see a difference as yet.
-Low is 100% better than none.
+Low is better than none.

 VR: Cubemap Reflections (medium)